CJFariss/World-Politics/README.md

 ### Grade Values
 - Participation and Intellectual Engagement: 36 points (18 points for the first half of the semester and 18 points for the second half of the semester)
-- InQuizitive Quizzes: 30 points (due weekly)
+- InQuizitive Quizzes: 30 points (due weekly; assessed within one week of the Friday due date)
-- Final Exam: 15 points (Monday December 14)
+- Final Exam: 14 points (Monday December 14)
 - Midterm Exam: 10 points (Wednesday October 28)
-- Data Visualization Assignment: 5 points (due the week after Thanksgiving break)
+- Data Visualization Assignment: 10 points (due the week after Thanksgiving break)

 ### Grade Ranges